Sermons

 13 January 2021

 This is my first week back for 2021 so firstly I would like to wish you all a Happy New Year.
-In my break I have tried to contemplate what will 2021 look like.
-We are already hearing about a new strain of Covid that has entered Australia from overseas.
-We’ve seen restrictions tightened in… Read more
+In my break I have tried to contemplate what… Read more

 Year B – Christmas Day